berkay2578/SubnauticaMods/ManageCreatureSpawns2/README.md

 #### Mod Files

+Minimize the amount of changes you do to the auxiliary files.
+Since these files are all intended to help the user set up their settings, the only changes done to them should be to better describe how to properly configure the settings.

 Do not forget to load the files into the zip folder.
-The zip folder will be used for the Nexus Mods downloads and it must include all the required files to help people get the mod up and running.
-Zip all of the files at the .dll level so that extracting from the zip will, by default, unzip in the plugins folder into a `ManageCreatureSpawns2` folder if the installation instructions are followed exactly.
-Include the following files in your zip file.
+The zip folder will be used for the Nexus Mods download and it must include all the required files to help people get the mod up and running.
+Make sure to include all of the files below inside of a folder called `ManageCreatureSpawns2`.
+This will make it easier for users to extract the mod.

 * Mod files
   * ManageCreatureSpawns2.dll
   * ManageCreatureSpawns2.deps.json
   * ManageCreatureSpawns2.pdb
 * Settings files
-  * Settings.xml (use the one in the zip file from master)
+  * Settings.xml
   * Settings helpers
     * GenerateSettings.html
     * "List of creatures.txt"